An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Logistic regression

 SMP corrects a well-known deficiency of MLE, which tends to produce overly confident and ill-calibrated predictions~\cite{sur2019modern}.
 To emphasize this effect, consider the case of a point $x$ for which the virtual datasets $(X_1, Y_1), \dots, (X_n, Y_n), (x,y)$ are separated for both $y = -1$ and $y = 1$.
 Then, the prediction $\wh f_n (1 \cond x)$ of an MLE $\wh f_n \in \overline{\F}$ can be either $1$ or $0$, both being possible depending on the specific choice of separating hyperplane.
 Hence, in this case the prediction of MLE is both highly confident and dependent on an arbitrary choice.
 By contrast, in this situation SMP gives equal probability $1/2$ to both classes, reflecting the uncertainty for such points $x$.

 \paragraph{A non-Bayesian approach to calibration.}

 As for the Gaussian linear model (Section~\ref{sec:cond-gauss}), SMP returns more uncertain conditional distributions for input points $x$ with high ``leverage'', namely strong influence on the prediction of MLE at this point.
 This provides a simple and natural approach to calibration of probabilistic predictions for logistic regression, which does not rely on Bayesian methods.
-Such an approach is appealing on computational grounds, since the prediction $\wt f (\cdot \cond x)$ of SMP is obtained by solving two logistic regressions~\eqref{eq:mle-sample-logistic}, bypassing the need for approximate posterior sampling.
+Such an approach is appealing on computational grounds, since the prediction $\wt f (\cdot \cond x)$ of SMP is obtained by solving two logistic regressions~\eqref{eq:mle-sample-logistic} and does not require approximate posterior sampling.

 \paragraph{Comparison with stability approaches.}

 Approaches based on stability of the loss \cite{bousquet2002stability,shalev2010learnability,srebro2010smoothness,koren2015expconcave} would lead to a control of the excess risk involving $\ell (\langle \wh \theta_n^{-Z}, Z\rangle) - \ell (\langle \wh \theta_n^{Z}, Z\rangle)$, while Proposition~\ref{prop:logistic} involves $\sigma (\langle \wh \theta_n^{-Z}, Z \rangle) - \sigma (\langle \wh \theta_n^{Z}, Z \rangle)$, where we recall that $\ell (u) = \log (1 + e^u)$ and $\sigma(u) = 1 / (1 + e^{-u})$.
 Whenever $u' \approx u \gg 1$, we have $\ell (u') - \ell (u) \approx \ell' (u) \cdot (u' - u) \approx u' - u$, while $\sigma (u') - \sigma (u) \approx \sigma' (u) \cdot (u' - u) \approx e^{-u} \cdot (u' - u)$.
 In this case, the SMP bound is exponentially smaller than the loss stability bound.
 This roughly explains why we are able to remove terms of order $e^{BR}$ from our upper bound on the excess risk of SMP, provided in the next section.